Collective coordinate descriptions of a kink in a driven-damped $\phi^4$ model: Introduction

 Non-autonomous $\phi^4$ models-those with explicit time- or space-dependent parameters-represent an emerging and particularly exciting direction.
 For instance, models under external fields reveal rich behavior including periodic domain-wall arrays, soliton interactions, and field-induced shifts, as shown via exact solutions in coupled $\phi^4$ models \cite{Braghin1998,Destri2000}.
 While direct applications of non-autonomous $\phi^4$ in biology or condensed matter are just beginning to appear, advances in non-autonomous soliton theory-especially within nonlinear Schrödinger frameworks-provide powerful mathematical tools to construct time-dependent soliton solutions.
 This suggests that applying similar techniques to $\phi^4$ systems with modulated or driven parameters may soon yield valuable descriptions of interfaces in dynamic or forced media.
 It is that motivation that drives the considerations presented herein, where the evolution of a $\phi^4$ kink under such spatio-temporal perturbations is examined.

 The paper is organized as follows.
-In Sec.
-II, we introduce the model we investigate with both space and time perturbations.
-Section III is devoted to the construction of three effective models, each based on a different ansatz.
+In \hyperref[sec2]{Sec.
+2}, we introduce the model we investigate with both space and time perturbations. \hyperref[sec3]{Section 3} is devoted to the construction of three effective models, each based on a different ansatz.
 These three models are compared to the field solution in both the autonomous and non-autonomous cases (without dissipation).
-In Sec.
-IV, an effective model incorporating dissipation and drive is developed and subsequently tested against the field-theoretic results.
-Finally, Sec.
-V contains a discussion of the main findings.
+In \hyperref[sec4]{Sec.
+4}, an effective model incorporating dissipation and drive is developed and subsequently tested against the field-theoretic results.
+Finally, \hyperref[sec5]{Sec.
+5} contains a discussion of the main findings.